eighty20results/e20r-members-list/README.txt

 == Changelog ==

 == 5.7 ==
-* BUG FIX: PMPro v2.2+ is sending HTTP content to the browser early which messes up session management and sending the Export to CSV content to your browser
+* BUG FIX: PMPro v2.2+ is sending HTTP coactionntent to the browser early which messes up session management and sending the Export to CSV content to your browser

 == 5.6 ==
 * ENHANCEMENT: Updated utilities library